Vanilla-OS/documentation/articles/en/abroot-manpage.md

 ---
-Title: ABRoot Manpage
+Title: ABRoot v1 Manpage
-Description: Manpage for the ABRoot utility.
+Description: Manpage for the ABRoot v1 utility.
 PublicationDate: 2023-06-10
 Authors: Contributors of Vanilla OS
 ---

-# Manpage `abroot`
+> This documentation refers to ABRoot v1, not v2.
+The documentation for v2 is still being written.

 ## NAME